 With winter knocking on our door, it is time to think about safe driving tips in winter weather.
 This past March winter storm Thor marched across the country and through the northeast leaving injuries and fatalities along its way.
 Winter weather wreaks havoc on Pennsylvania roads each year making it treacherous for drivers.

-At Handler, Henning & Rosenberg LLP, it is our sincere hope that all of our clients and others remain safe while driving this winter.
+At Handler, Henning & Rosenberg LLC, it is our sincere hope that all of our clients and others remain safe while driving this winter.
 Below is a list of winter weather driving reminders we share with our office staff, clients, and with you in hope of keeping everyone on our Pennsylvania roads safe this winter season.

 Winter Weather Driving Reminders